-4. Clauses 12 (Registration of town or village green) and 13 (Restrictions on right to register land as town or village green)
+4. Clauses 13 (Registration of town or village green) and 14 (Restrictions on right to register land as town or village green)

-Link believes that clause 12 should be amended so that when a landowner makes a statement that ends the use of land as of right, that statement must be publicised; clause 13 should be removed from the Bill.
+Link believes that clause 13 should be amended so that when a landowner makes a statement that ends the use of land as of right, that statement must be publicised; clause 14 should be removed from the Bill.

 The Government's intention in these clauses is to stop 'vexatious' applications to register land as a green in order to prevent development.
-In fact, the total number of such applications in small (for example, only 185 were made in 2009) and few of these are vexatious; town and village greens are hardly a 'barrier' to economic growth.
+In fact, the total number of such applications is small (for example, only 185 were made in 2009) and few of these are vexatious.

-Clause 13 sets out 'trigger events' that can suspend the right to register land as a green.
-However, almost all of the proposed trigger events are such that the public will not know about them until they have occurred, and it is then too late to submit an application to register a green.
-Link believes that this is a far too heavy-handed approach, and one that will kill off genuine applications.
+Clause 14 sets out 'trigger events' that can suspend the right to register land as a green.
+However, almost all of the proposed trigger events are such that the public will not know about them until they have occurred, when it is too late to submit an application to register a green.
+Link believes that this is a far too heavy-handed approach, and one that will kill off genuine applications that are of benefit to the local community.